isavita/aocjudge/README.md

 runtime images.
 Make sure your Railway project has access to Docker Hub if the images are private.

+When connecting this repository directly in the Railway dashboard, the included `Procfile` provides a start command (`python server/main.py`).
+Add a separate service using the `docker:24-dind` image and set `DOCKER_HOST=tcp://dind:2375` on the server service so code evaluation works.

 ## Pre-installed Libraries